Iowa Gardening for Good is a501(c)(3) created by the Blackmer family that focuses on involving people in growing things of value for a good cause.

 To provide agricultural expertise and logistical support to increase local food production and supply local needs/charitable purposes by involving youth and other community volunteers.

-1. Secure resources to support a garden of 8 acres of irrigated vegetable production.
-This base will enable:
+1. Secure resources to support vegetable production on 30 acres.
+This will enable:

 a.
-Producing food for food banks/pantries and other charitable outlets.
+Producing 500,000 lbs. of food to donate to food banks/pantries and other charitable outlets.

 b.
 Developing educational resources for web access and support materials.